haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

   resumption.
 Session resumption is about reusing secrets created from a previous session or connection.
-* TLS 1.3 offers a way to generate a PSK after a handshake is successfully performed, which can be used in subsequent connections to avoid having to redo a full handshake.
+* TLS `1.3` offers a way to generate a PSK after a handshake is successfully performed, which can be used in subsequent connections to avoid having to redo a full handshake.
-* If the server wants to offer this feature, it can send a *New Session Ticket* message at any time during the *post-handshake* phase.
+* If the server wants to offer this feature, it can send a `New Session Ticket` message at any time during the post-handshake phase.

+---

-* Starting with TLS 1.3, if a server decides to allow it, clients have the possibility to send encrypted data as part of their first series of messages, right after the `ClientHello` message.
-This means that browsers do not necessarily have to wait until the end of the handshake to start sending application data to the server.
+* Starting with TLS `1.3`, if a server decides to allow it, clients have the possibility to send encrypted data as part of their first series of messages, right after the `ClientHello` message.
+  - This means that browsers do not necessarily have to wait until the end of the handshake to start sending application data to the server.
-  This mechanism is called *early data* or
+  - This mechanism is called `early data` or
-  **0-RTT** (for *zero round trip time*).
+    **0-RTT** (for `zero round trip time`).
-  It can only be used with the combination of a PSK as it allows derivation of symmetric keys during the `ClientHello` message.
+  - It can only be used with the combination of a PSK as it allows derivation of symmetric keys during the `ClientHello` message.
-* This feature was quite controversial during the development of the TLS 1.3 standard because a passive attacker can replay an observed `ClientHello` followed by the encrypted 0-RTT data.
-This is why 0-RTT must be used only with application data that can be replayed safely.
+* This feature was quite controversial during the development of the TLS `1.3` standard because a passive attacker can replay an observed `ClientHello` followed by the encrypted `0-RTT` data.
+  - This is why `0-RTT` must be used only with application data that can be replayed safely.

+---

-* *Certificate revocation* As the name indicates, this allows a CA to revoke a certificate and warn browsers about it.
+* `Certificate revocation` As the name indicates, this allows a CA to revoke a certificate and warn browsers about it.
-* *Certificate monitoring* This is a relatively new system that forces CAs to publicly log every certificate signed.
+* `Certificate monitoring` This is a relatively new system that forces CAs to publicly log every certificate signed.

-* **Secure Shell (SSH)**
-* **Wi-Fi Protected Access (WPA)**
 * **IPSec**: One of the most popular virtual network protocols (**VPNs**) used to connect different private networks together.
-  It is mostly used by companies to link different office networks.
-As its name indicates, it acts at the IP layer and is often found in routers, firewalls, and other network appliances.
-Another popular VPN is OpenVPN, which makes direct use of TLS.
+  - It is mostly used by companies to link different office networks.
+  - As its name indicates, it acts at the IP layer and is often found in routers, firewalls, and other network appliances.
+  - Another popular VPN is OpenVPN, which makes direct use of TLS.

-* **the Noise protocol framework**.
+* the Noise protocol framework.
-  - **Noise** is a much more modern
+  - Noise is a much more modern
-    *alternative* to *TLS*.
+    alternative to TLS.

 * The **Noise protocol framework** removes the run-time complexity of TLS by avoiding